Keppra: 7 things you should know

 - Take exactly as directed.
-Do not increase or decrease the dose without your doctor's advice.
+Do not increase or decrease the dosage without your doctor's advice.

 - Extended-release tablets should be swallowed whole.
 Do not crush, chew or break.

 - When it comes time to discontinue Keppra, your doctor will advise you on a slowly tapering dosing schedule.
 Do not just stop it suddenly unless your doctor has advised you that a rapid withdrawal is justified.

 - Talk to your doctor if you feel like your mood has changed for the worse or you have any thoughts about suicide or self-harm.
 Keppra may also cause aggression, anxiety, depression, and irritability.